 Unfortunately for us, Excel requires that literally every new tab we create be formatted from scratch.
 It’s pretty awful and painstaking work with which we are all too familiar.
 In some cases we might find ourselves spending up to 15% of our time just making our spreadsheets look presentable for their audience.
-The sad reality is that humans are incredibly superficial and we subconsciously judge, at least on a preliminary basis, the value of something presented to us in a millisecond or two.
+The sad reality is that humans subconsciously superficially judge the value of something presented to us based on its appearance.

 One of the ways that we can put the odds in our favor for a positively biased reception of our work is to keep it meticulously clean.
 Less is more in presentation, but the challenge is that less is always harder to do than more.
 One of the tricks that I have found can help is to use Excel’s conditional formatting to make extraneous elements disappear from view.